Kaggle/jupyterlab/README.md

 jupyter labextension install @kaggle/jupyterlab
 ```

-Next time you start JupyterLab you should see a shiny new Kaggle icon on the left panel.
+Next time you start JupyterLab, you should see a shiny new Kaggle icon on the left panel.

 ![SideIcon](ExtensionIcon.png 'Icon')

 ### Configure

 To use the extension, you’ll need to download your Kaggle API token from your account page.
-With the API token you can import it into the extension by dragging & dropping the file into the dotted area or click on the input box to bring up the file browser (1).
-Once you imported the file make sure to save the change (2).
+You can import the token into the extension by dragging & dropping the downloaded file into the dotted area, or you can click on the input box to bring up the file browser (1).
+Once you’ve imported the file, be sure to save your changes (2).

 ![Configure](Configure.png 'Configure')